bpradana/facenet/README.md

 python scripts/gradio_verify.py --config configs/inference.yaml
 ```

-Upload two face crops and adjust the cosine threshold to see match results.
+Upload two photos (full frames are fine); the app will optionally run YOLO-based face detection using the configured weights, crop the faces, and report cosine similarity versus the chosen threshold.
+If detection is active, the UI renders bounding boxes using Roboflow Supervision for quick visual confirmation.

 ## Production considerations